Rajpratik71/Mininet-wiki/Download.md

 This will install the reference OpenFlow switch and controller, Mininet and its dependencies, and Open vSwitch.

-Option 2 on *Ubuntu 12.04 only*: Experimental Native Mininet installation
+Option 2 on *Ubuntu 12.04 only*: Native installation via `install-precise` branch
 ------------------------------------------------------

 We are currently working on revising Mininet 1.0 for installation on 12.04.